2020 Capital Bond

 Capital Bond Update:

 Thank you, voters!
-The capital bond has officially passed at 60.34 percent.
+The capital bond was officially passed at 60.34 percent.
+See the lastest update to 2020 bond funded projects by viewing the presention to our school board.

 - $160 million for major modifications and additions